Perplexity AI has offered to buy Google Chrome for $34.5 billion.

 "Perplexity wants to be that central hub for AI-fueled web experience," Shimmin said.

-However, he added, there is a reason Google has maintained its lead in search and that the search market is so small.
+However, he added, there is a reason Google has maintained its lead in search and why the search market is so small.

 Search requires a massive engineering scale, including handling advertisements, data privacy and online safety, which even Google has had difficulty maintaining.